Tag: politics

 Many of us will “come back” to church and be unwilling to be uncomfortable.
 The world has trained us to be exactly like the Corinthians…divided.
 And, even worse, we may be more divided than the culture at large, which should terrify and condemn us.

 was speaking on how the rich self-segregated from the poor.
 Instead of common Communion, it was a separate one.
-Instead of a “love feast” celebrating unity, Communion (the memorial of Christ’s and !) shined the light on the division, and it was then unworthy of the that Jesus had upon them.
+Instead of a “love feast” celebrating , Communion (the memorial of Christ’s death and !) shined the light on the , and it was then unworthy of the grace that had bestowed upon them.

 While we may not take Communion separately in the church, there is no question that the church is divided.
 Whether it is by culture, country, skin color, language, socio-economic class, or even denomination, the church is divided.

-The that Jesus granted the world the right to judge regarding love (John 13:35), desperately needs to love one another.
-As we learn to love each other, looking beyond politics, borders, skin color, language, power, weakness, , shame, wealth, it will be hard.
+The community that Jesus granted the world the right to judge regarding love (John 13:35), desperately needs to love one another.
+As we learn to love each other, looking beyond , borders, skin color, language, , weakness, honor, shame, wealth, it will be hard.

 Learning to love beyond ourselves isn’t optional.
 For those that follow Jesus, it is an act of loving obedience.